 George Campbell was a lawyer, author, politician, and Kansas pioneer.

-Campbell was born in Yates County, New York on April 29, 1848, and educated at Starkey Seminary in Eddytown, New York.
-Later he studied law and in 1870 he came to Kansas and settled in the Mound Valley Township of Labette County.
-There, he engaged in farming and stock-raising, and also taught school.
-In 1873 he married Sarah F. Drenner of Mound Valley.
+Campbell was born in Yates County, New York, on April 29, 1848.
+He attended Starkey Seminary in Eddytown and later studied law.
+In 1870, he came to Kansas and settled in the Mound Valley Township of Labette County.
+There, he engaged in farming and stock-raising and also taught school.
+In 1873, he married Sarah F. Drenner of Mound Valley.

 In 1872, he joined the Liberal Republican movement and supported Horace Greeley for president.
-He was active in organizing the Greenback Party and in 1884 was one of the organizers of the Farmers’ and Laborers’ Union, which he assisted in establishing in 26 states.
+He was active in organizing the Greenback Party and, in 1884, helped establish the Farmers’ and Laborers’ Union in 26 states.

-During his lifetime, he also authored several books including The Life and Death of Worlds, America, Past, Present and Future, and The Greater United States.
+He also authored several books, including The Life and Death of Worlds, America, Past, Present and Future, and The Greater United States.

 Also See: